-- (a) two (2) Backup Shovel Operators available on each shift - (b) four (1) Backup Rotary Drill Operator available on each shift - (c) one (1) Backup Cable Operator available on each shift - (d) one (1) Backup Blaster Operator available on each shift - (e) one (1) Backup Fuel / Lube Truck Operator available on each shift - (ii) There is also an established list in which Shovel Operators, Rotary Drill Operators and Cable Operators have designated their preferred piece of equipment Dozer, Grader, F.E.L. or Cable Truck should their regular equipment not be operable (due to mechanical difficulty or the Company choosing not to operate a specific piece of equipment).
+- (a) Two (2) backup Shovel Operators available on each shift - (b) Two (2) backup Rotary Drill Operator available on each shift - (c) One (1) backup Cable Operator available on each shift - (d) One (1) backup Blaster Operator available on each shift - (e) One (1) backup Fuel / Lube Truck Operator available on each shift - (f) Four (4) backup Dozer / Loader / Grader Operators available on each shift - (ii) There is also an established list in which Shovel Operators, Rotary Drill Operators and Cable Operators have designated their preferred piece of equipment Dozer, Grader, F.E.L. or Cable Truck should their regular equipment not be operable (due to mechanical difficulty or the Company choosing not to operate a specific piece of equipment).
 Each operator must be qualified to operate their preferred piece of equipment otherwise, their alternate operating assignment will be as a Haulage Truck Operator.
-Any new Shovel Operator, Rotary Drill Operator or Cable Operator shall make their choice upon being awarded the new position. - (iii) In the event a Backup Operator is required, a selection will be made from the crew's Backup lists.
+Any new Shovel Operator, Rotary Drill Operator or Cable Operator shall make their choice upon being awarded the new position.

+- (iii) In the event a Backup Operator is required, a selection will be made from the crew's Backup lists.
 If the senior Operator is selected from the Shovel Operator, Rotary Drill Operator or Cable Operator list, they will operate that piece of equipment until their regular equipment is available.
-Should the Backup Operator be selected from the trained Backup Operators list as referred to in

-Article 22 sub section 22.24 (i), the employee next in line on that list in accordance with Article 22 sub section 22.25 will be required to take that position for the remainder of the shift.
-The employee shall remain in that position for as long as the equipment is operable and shall otherwise be assigned as a Haulage Truck Operator.

-- (iv) A Blaster Operator or Site Services Operator who successfully bids from a dayshift position onto a trained Operators list, which requires an assignment to a continuous shift schedule, shall receive the requisite training and subsequently be assigned to that shift as a Haulage Truck Operator until they move up in the Line of Progression or successfully bid on another position. - (v) If a full time Operator's position becomes available, the position will be offered to the most senior employee on the Backup list for that classification.
+Should the Backup Operator be selected from the trained Backup Operators list as referred to in Article 22 sub section 22.24 (i), the employee next in line on that list in accordance with Article 22 sub section 22.25 will be required to take that position for the remainder of the shift.
+The employee shall remain in that position for as long as the equipment is operable and shall otherwise be assigned as a Haulage Truck Operator. - (iv) A Blaster Operator or Site Services Operator who successfully bids from a dayshift position onto a trained Operators list, which requires an assignment to a continuous shift schedule, shall receive the requisite training and subsequently be assigned to that shift as a Haulage Truck Operator until they move up in the Line of Progression or successfully bid on another position. - (v) If a full time Operator's position becomes available, the position will be offered to the most senior employee on the Backup list for that classification.
 If the vacancy is on another shift, the employee may refuse the promotion.
 If the vacancy is on the same shift, senior employees on the Backup list may refuse the promotion.
-If the job is still not filled then the Company will assign the employee, with the least Company seniority, from the Backup list on the shift where the vacancy exists.

-22.25 In order to maintain a high level of skill among the Backup Operators in Mine Operations listed in Article 22 sub section 22.24 above, there will be daily rotation among the Backup Operators on the shift.
-The Company will balance the operating time every 2 months.

-22.26 The employee will remain on the Backup Operators list for a period of two (2) years before they may request to be taken off the Backup Operators list (such request must be in writing to the Supervisor and will not be considered until a replacement has been trained).
+If the job is still not filled then the Company will assign the employee, with the least Company seniority, from the Backup list on the shift where the vacancy exists. - 22.25 In order to maintain a high level of skill among the Backup Operators in Mine Operations listed in Article 22 sub section 22.24 above, there will be daily rotation among the Backup Operators on the shift.
+The Company will balance the operating time and provide the Union with a list of all associated hours every 3 months. - 22.26 The employee will remain on the Backup Operators list for a period of two (2) years before they may request to be taken off the Backup Operators list (such request must be in writing to the Supervisor and will not be considered until a replacement has been trained).
 Employees will be allowed to post on apprenticeships and jobs outside of the Department.